alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

 - `this.response.audioPlayerPlay(behavior, url, token, expectedPreviousToken, offsetInMilliseconds)`: sets the audioPlayer directive using the provided parameters, and `AudioPlayer.Play` as the directive type.
 This will make the audio player play an audio file at a requested URL.
 - `this.response.audioPlayerStop()` sets the directive type to `AudioPlayer.Stop`.
 This will make the audio player stop.
 - `this.response.audioPlayerClearQueue(clearBehaviour)` sets the directive type to `AudioPlayer.ClearQueue` and sets the clear behaviour of the directive.
 Options for this value are `'CLEAR_ENQUEUED'` and `'CLEAR_ALL'`.
 This will either clear the queue and continue the current stream, or clear the queue and stop the current stream.
+.- `this.response.renderTemplate(template)` adds a `Display.RenderTemplate` Directive to the response with the specified template object.
+See the [Display.RenderTemplate reference](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/display-interface-reference) for more information.
+- `this.response.hint(hintText)` adds a `Hint` Directive to the response with the specified hintText.
+See the [Hint Directive reference](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/display-interface-reference#hint-directive) for more information
+- `this.response.playVideo(url, metadata)` adds a `VideoApp.Play` directive.
+  - `url (string)` - url to the video source.
+See the [VideoApp Interface reference](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/videoapp-interface-reference) for details on supported video formats.
+  - `metadata ({ title : string, subtitle : string }) [optional]` - specify the title and secondary title to show with the video

 When you've set up your response, simply call `this.emit(':responseReady');` to send your response off.